jet2jet/dts-pack/README.md

 Specifies `true` if you want to use real source files in the project instead of emitted declaration files.
 This may cause slower buildings because the source files will be compiled twice.

-Regardless of this option, the original emitted declaration files are removed from outputs.
+Regardless of this option, the original emitted declaration files are removed from outputs unless `keepIndividualDeclarations` is `true`.

 #### useTsModuleResolution (boolean)